 The Board acknowledges that pursuant to 14 CCR §15149(b) a CEQA document such as an EIR is not a technical document that must be prepared solely by state certified professionals.
 CEQA documents are intended to disclose for public benefit and agency review the potential adverse effects of a proposed project on the environment and to identify ways to reduce or mitigate such potential adverse effects.
-The extent to which full and accurate disclosure of potential adverse effects and mitigations necessitates the preparation of technical studies by state certified professionals is at the discretion of the lead agency.
+The extent to which full and accurate disclosure of potential adverse effects and mitigations necessitates the preparation of technical studies by state certified professionals is at the discretion of the lead agency consistent with Professional Foresters Code and State Law.